 Although it is just the early days of Adobe Air and others still the trend of providing users with new rich and broad user experience is exciting.

-More to come… (and who can say it is not exciting time in tech world:)
+More to come… (and who can say it is not an exciting time in the tech world:)

 P.S.
 I am mainly talking about Adobe Air since it seems the major platform (for now) to catch up upon users and developers.
 Having said that I have to mention, Silverlight Out of the Browser experience (horrible name as only Microsoft knows to invent), JavaFX (which they promise to have a big comeback this year?), Titanium (I think mostly enterprise) and all SSB (Single Site Browsers) and local browser enhancers (Google Gears).

-UPDATE: Just saw this article Adobe AIR Turns Web Developers into Desktop Developers which is an excellent prespective.
-The mass of professional now can cross the barrier thanks to this web-desktop technologies.
+UPDATE: Just saw this article Adobe AIR Turns Web Developers into Desktop Developers which is an excellent perspective.
+The mass of professionals now can cross the barrier thanks to these web-desktop technologies.